Have you ever wondered why some people never suffer from depression?

 I began to see the parallel between the lives of people who never got deeply depressed and those who had what I call a Healthy Sense of Self.
 People with a clear sense of what they were motivated by as they pursue their personal and professional goals.
 Individuals who didn’t seek approval in every interaction they had at home, at work, with family, or with colleagues.

 For all my years of introspection and observing the world around me, I say this: People are roughly divided into two groups.

-One group has a healthy hidden agendas, but they are not aware of it.
+Those who lack a Sense of Self live for their hidden agendas, but they are not aware of it.
 Nobody else is aware of it either.
 For these people, nothing they do, say, or seem to experience is a true reflection of their inner life.

 In other words, on a much deeper level, their inner experiences are not aligned with the actual content of what is visible on the outside.
 But they do have their hidden processes.

-This idea ties right into the Manchester University’s study data:
+This idea ties right into Manchester University’s study data:

 At one end you have people who are very vulnerable.
 In the face of quite low stress or none at all, they’ll develop a mental health problem.

 What this means is that something is going on within the minds and emotional bodies of these people, otherwise they wouldn’t develop mental health concerns.